CPA Australia's various Councils and committees offer members an opportunity to:

-The Representative Council is responsible for appointing the CPA Australia Board of Directors and is comprised of representatives from each division, various advisory committees, staffed branches, industry sectors and membership groups.
+The Appointments Council is responsible for appointing the CPA Australia Board of Directors and is comprised of a representative from each of the Divisional Councils.

 Committees of Directors

-The CPA Australia Board of Directors governs four board committees that assist the board in its decision-making and policy processes.
-The four committees are:
+The CPA Australia Board of Directors governs five board committees that assist the board in its decision-making and policy processes.
+The five committees are:

-Divisional and Branch Committees are established by Divisional Councils to enhance member engagement.
-The committees and branches represent the interests of members within a particular sector or group and act in an advisory capacity to the Council, under agreed terms of reference or a charter.
+Divisional Committees are established by Divisional Councils to enhance member engagement.
+The committees and regional branch represent the interests of members within a particular sector or group and organise or facilitate member engagement and professional development activities in addition to providing advice to the Council.

 Representative Committees – other locations

 CPA Australia has established representative offices in various locations around the world which are not divisions as defined in Article 52 of the Constitution.
 Representative offices are established to assist CPA Australia members residing in these locations with their continuing professional development and other benefits of membership.
 These offices may or may not be staffed by CPA Australia and are permitted to form Committees of local members.